Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds: Product Hyperbolic -Manifolds

-\begin{proof} Choose an element of the mapping class group $\Phi$ that is the monodromy for one of the fibered hyperbolic 3-manifolds constructed by Huang-Wang \cite{huang19complexlength} or Hass \cite{hass2015minimalfibrationshyperbolic3manifolds} that do not admit foliations by minimal surfaces.
-Then a sequence of quasi-Fuchsian manifolds $M_n$ obtained by applying $\Phi$ and $\Phi^{-1}$ to the conformal infinities of some fixed quasi-Fuchsian manifold will give a sequence of {\qfm}s satisfying the assumptions of the previous corollary.
-The arguments of Section \ref{sec:Schottky} then show that for an appropriate choice of basepoints the $M_n$ strongly converge to a doubly degenerate $\mathbb{Z}$-periodic limit that is a $\mathbb{Z}$-cover of the hyperbolic 3-manifolds that fiber over the circle constructed by Hass and Huang-Wang~(\cite{thurstondoublelimit}).
+\begin{proof} Choose an element of the mapping class group $\Phi$ that is the monodromy for one of the fibered hyperbolic 3-manifolds constructed by Huang-Wang \cite{huang19complexlength} or Hass \cite{hass2015minimalfibrationshyperbolic3manifolds} that does not admit foliations by minimal surfaces.
+Then a sequence of quasi-Fuchsian manifolds $M_n$ obtained by applying $\Phi^n$ and $\Phi^{-n}$ to the conformal infinities of some fixed quasi-Fuchsian manifold will give a sequence of {\qfm}s satisfying the assumptions of the previous corollary.
+For an appropriate choice of basepoints the sequence $M_n$ converges algebraically to a doubly degenerate $\mathbb{Z}$-periodic limit that is a $\mathbb{Z}$-cover of the hyperbolic 3-manifolds that fiber over the circle constructed by Hass and Huang-Wang, and moreover such convergence is strong (see for instance \cite[Theorem 4.1, Theorem 7.2]{thurstondoublelimit}).

-To see that all but finitely many of the $M_n$ satisfy the hypotheses of the corollary, assume they did not, and take a sequence of points $p_n \in M_n$ contained in the convex core so that the ball of radius $R_n$ centered at $p_n$ contains no short loop satisfying condition (2) in Corollary \ref{cor:nonconditional} for some $\delta>0$.
+To see that all but finitely many of the $M_n$ satisfy the hypotheses of the corollary, assume they did not, and take a sequence of points $p_n \in M_n$ contained in the convex core so that the ball of radius $R_n$ centered at $p_n$ contains no short loop satisfying condition (2) in Corollary \ref{cor:nonconditional} for some $\delta>0$ and $R_n$ tending to infinity as $n \to \infty$.

 Then passing to a pointed limit of the $M_n$ we obtain a limit hyperbolic 3-manifold $\M$ which is homeomorphic to $\Sigma \times \mathbb{R}$ and arguments similar to Section \ref{sec:Schottky} show that it must have either one or two degenerate ends, depending on whether the $p_n$ stay at bounded distance from the boundary of the convex core.
-First assume it is doubly degenerate.
+First assume the pointed limit is doubly degenerate.
 Then $\M$ must be a $\mathcal{Z}$-cover of the fibered hyperbolic 3-manifolds constructed in \cite{huang19complexlength}, which contain loops satisfying (2) as above for a contradiction.
 Second, if $\M$ has only one degenerate end, then this end must be asymptotic to a $\mathcal{Z}$-cover of the fibered hyperbolic 3-manifolds constructed in \cite{huang19complexlength}, and so far enough into the end there are closed curves satisfying (2) which gives a contradiction in this case too. \end{proof}